 Three themes, which align with the main interests and concerns of the Foundation, provide a frame for the work of the UK Branch - Fulfilling Potential, Cultural Understanding and the Environment.

 Despite the multiplicity of issues facing the most vulnerable in our society in the context of statutory cuts, we believe an approach which values the underlying potential of each individual is desperately needed.
 Holistic, coordinated services alongside positive social connections and support are essential to building long-term improvements in wellbeing for those who are risk of, or currently experience, disadvantage.

 Past work under this theme has aimed to move us from a narrative of dependency to one of empowerment and has focused on two areas: Ageing and Social Cohesion and Adults with Multiple Needs.
-Our new focus is on increasing knowledge of Transitions in Later Life and securing more appropriate responses to the issues they create for older people.
+Our current focus is on increasing knowledge of Transitions in Later Life and securing more appropriate responses to the issues they create for older people.

 Through supporting projects under the heading of cultural understanding we have aimed to help improve people’s perception of each other by providing opportunities for interaction through culture and between cultures.